 Data integration is the process of combining data from many disparate sources, so that it can be analyzed and converted into reports and visualizations that provide useful, meaningful and valuable insights to users throughout your organization.

 Organizations of all types and sizes collect, hold and generate a growing volume of data, which is often stored in different applications by different teams and functions.
 For example, an organization’s marketing, finance, sales, HR, operations, production, distribution and logistics teams may all use separate software to manage their individual processes.
 Frequently, these sources can be incompatible, but the information they hold may add value to other teams if it could be easily and efficiently shared.
-The aim of big data integration is to overcome this problem and provide a unified view of the combined data, so that you can query and manipulate it from a single interface in order to expedite analysis and visualization.
+The aim of big data integration or enterprise data integration is to overcome this problem and provide a unified view of the combined data, so that you can query and manipulate it from a single interface in order to expedite analysis and visualization.

 Similarly, when organizations or functions merge, it’s necessary to consolidate applications and bring together systems so that your new, combined organization provides the best, most comprehensive data to all users, irrespective of the data sources.
 The challenges, as outlined above, are similar, although often on a much larger and more complicated scale.

 Here’s an overview of the benefits of big data integration and data integration methods to help you decide what’s the best solution for your organization.

 Why data integration is essential for your organization

 Data integration is critical for ensuring that you get the most comprehensive, precise and valuable results from your BI and analytics.
 With the right data integration architecture in place, you can be confident that the decisions you make for your organization are derived from insights based on the best and most thorough data available.
 The benefits are as follows: